 This training is specifically designed for anyone interested in understanding the process of the funeral service and in learning how to personalize and design meaningful funerals or tributes.
 Our previous seminars have attracted a wide-variety of participants including: funeral directors; preneed and aftercare specialists; hospice professionals; clergy; chaplains; business people; and students.

 The curriculum to be covered: articulating the value of the funeral; listening skills; family meetings; service planning; music and readings resources; eulogy writing; closing ceremonies; master of ceremonies; presentation skills; and developing the celebrant concept in the community.

 Each spring NYSFDA conducts Regional Meetings throughout the state with the goal of discussing today’s most important issues with funeral directors and presenting an overall update of funeral service in New York.
-This year we will discuss whether the law should be changed to allow the serving of food and beverage in the funeral home.
-CLICK HERE to register.

 Members-only newsletter archives: